-(For further information about Department of Economics courses please consult the department calendar or website)
+For further information about Department of Economics courses please consult the Department Calendar or Website at www.yorku.ca/laps/econ

 AP/ECON 3230 3.0 (F) URBAN ECONOMICS

 This course examines the economic performance of urban areas and applies economic theory to study contemporary metropolitan problems such as poverty and welfare, housing and land, transportation and traffic, and pollution and the urban environment.
 Considers theories of location to understand the existence and location of cities and the spatial distribution of alternative activities within cities.